 MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved.
 If goal was not accomplished, please explain.
 1 Host two events at various TCCD campuses annually Exceeded goal.
 Five events were hosted at various campuses during 2019 including Earth Day Celebration, Spring Fest, International Fest, Arbor Day and a Campus Day of Service.
 These events each provided information related to stormwater pollution prevention.
 1 Direct participation of TCCD's Office of Environmental Management in at least 1 special event annually Display education materials annually at campus events.
 Exceeded goal.
 TCCD's Office of Environmental Management directly participated in three events during 2019.
-Promotional and educational materials were available at a booth display as well as hands-on demonstration of Vermi-composting, for each event.
+Promotional and educational materials were available at a booth display.
 1 Establish web page Met goal.
 A web site dedicated to providing information about TCCD's stormwater program was established and is currently live.

 1 & 2 Storm water hotline and reporting form added to the web page.
 Review call log and summary of reports annually Met goal.
 The long-established storm water hotline number was added to the new Stormwater Management web page as well as a reporting form that can be used to report concerns related to stormwater pollution.
 A review of the call log and reporting summary indicates no calls or reports were made.
 1 Sponsor at least one cleanup day annually.
 Met Goal.
 TR and NE Campuses both sponsored Community Day of Service programs which included projects at the Botanic Garden in Ft.
 Worth and a Kayak Cleanup, among many others.
 1 Provide contractors with educational materials.
-Met Goal.
-The primary contractor for construction project initiated at the NW campus in April 2019 was provided information during preconstruction meetings.
+There were no construction projects at NE campus during 2019.
 2 Review and update (if needed) storm sewer maps, annually.
 Met goal.
 Storm sewer maps for each campus were reviewed in 2019 concurrent with revision of the SWMP and submittal of a new NOI for the new permit term.
 2 Conduct target area inspections at each campus quarterly.
 Review target areas annually.
 Met goal.
 Target area inspections were completed at each campus, during each quarter of 2019.
 The target areas were reviewed in 2019 concurrent with revision of the SWMP and; submittal of the new NOI for the new permit term.
 2 Document and respond to 100% of IDDE reports.
 No IDDE reports were made.
 3 Hold pre-construction meetings for projects that disturb more than 1 acre.
-Met Goal.
-Preconstruction meetings were held with the contractor for the construction project initiated in April 2019.
+There were no construction projects at NE campus during 2019.
 3 Review 100% of applicable construction project SWP3s.
-Met Goal.
-The construction project SWP3 was reviewed by the Director of Environmental Management.
+There were no construction projects at NE campus during 2019.

 3 Inspect 100% of applicable construction projects.
-The construction project was inspected and inspection reports reviewed by the Director of Environmental Management.
+There were no construction projects at NE campus during 2019.
 4 Inspect 100% of sites following receipt of NOT.
 No construction projects were terminated in 2019.